Lynne Ramsay & Lav Diaz: Two Radical Voices.

 JUNE 25TH – JULY 7TH: THE IFA MASTERCLASS

-1st WEEK: The IFA Master Teacher shares his/her experience, aesthetic and approach and dives deep into his/her cinematographic practice.
+1st WEEK: IFA Master Teachers will shares his experience, aesthetic and approach and dives deep into his cinematographic practice.
 All the participants are involved, and each talent will have the opportunity to nurture their own authorial and professional vision.

-10 short films will be premiere at the Cinema Lumière in Bologna on the last day of the Masterclass.
+10 short films will be premiered at the Cinema Lumière in Bologna on the last day of the Masterclass.